-Students must attend the tutorial session only in the lab section they are registered in.
+Students must attend the tutorial session only in the lab section they are registered.
 The final grade for tutorials is based on best 4 out of 5 tests.
-If a student missed a session, then this session will automatically be dropped and the other 4 will count towards the final grade.
+If a student missed a session, then this session will automatically be dropped, and the other 4 will count towards the final grade.
 No makeup will be given for the tutorial tests.
-If a student had to miss a second session, they must reach out to the Lab Coordinator, Ms. Tamara Rozina ([tamara.rozina@carleton.ca](mailto:tamara.rozina@carleton.ca)) immediately to discuss possible options.
+If a student has to miss a second session, they must reach out to the Lab Coordinator, Ms. Tamara Rozina (tamara.rozina@carleton.ca), immediately to discuss possible options.